 The common traits among the 6-figure women are:

 - Resilience: Few if any succeeded the first time out and never had any issue.
-Instead, they almost all encountered false starts or setback.
+Instead, they almost all encountered false starts or setbacks.
 And they all had the grit to persevere.

 It’s hard to over-stress the importance of a supportive spouse.
 Says the author: